Battle of Wilmington: Fort Anderson

+Fall of Town’s Creek

 Town Creek

 The Union attacks at Fort Anderson and Town Creek were largely directed by Gen. Cox.

 Cox pursued Hagood from Fort Anderson, and on February 19 caught up to the Town Creek Line while Hoke's division retreated to a position three miles south of Wilmington, across the river from Hagood's force.
 Terry followed Hoke cautiously, worried about being surprised by an ambush or by a flank attack from his right.
 By this time Hoke actually outnumbered Terry as Ames' division was now on the west bank with Cox.
 Therefore, Ames was ferried back across again as Terry and Porter's fleet started clearing the river of torpedoes.
 Terry restarted his advance the next day, encountering Hoke's new lines in the afternoon.
 Once he was convinced that Hoke planned to remain where he was, Terry ordered the Union troops to start building entrenchments while Union gunboats tested the Confederate batteries along the river bank, just west of Hoke's division.